raih7n/ro_exercise/readme.md

 ### Technical interview exercise/project for Ro

-given an input of medications, this program will detected any interactions between as determined by interactions.json
+given an input of medications, this program will detect any interactions between as determined by interactions.json

 Sample input